saraelz/guessing-goose-ml-cnn/README.md

 Written in React + Typescript.
 In order to make the website responsive, all ML processing runs in the background with service-workers.

-Check it out here: https://saraelz.github.io/guessing-goose-ml-cnn/
+Check out the finished product here: https://saraelz.github.io/guessing-goose-ml-cnn/